emp3r0r7/WifiBall/README.md

 ---

-Im not a front-end developer so feel free to contribute if you want to improve the 3d web page!
+Im not a front-end developer so feel free to contribute if you want to improve the 3d html web page! (at the moment its a bit messy but i'll make it better)

 ---